 EPFL’s quality management system is assessed as part of its institutional accreditation process (as set forth in Article 28 of the Swiss Higher Education Act) using the national standards set by the Swiss Agency of Accreditation and Quality Assurance (AAQ).
 This process contains three steps: a self-evaluation, a peer assessment and a decision made by the Swiss Accreditation Board.
-A panel of international experts also conducts an assessment based on five criteria: quality assurance, governance, education, research and services, resources, and internal and external communications.
+A panel of international experts also conducts an assessment of five areas: quality assurance, governance, education, research and services, resources, and internal and external communications.
 EPFL will go through the process for the first time in 2021.

-EPFL’s Safety, Security and Facilites Operations (VPO-SE) oversees occupational health and safety at EPFL schools and colleges and conducts audits, as specified in Lex 1.5.1.
+EPFL’s Safety, Security and Facilites Operations Domain (VPO-SE) oversees occupational health and safety at EPFL schools and colleges and conducts audits, as specified in Lex 1.5.1.
 The ETH Board also performs regular audits to make sure all EPFL employees have a safe and healthy place to work, recommending improvements as needed.

 The VPA has several commissions in place to oversee administrative procdures (such as for admissions, exams, complaints, etc.).
 Commissions on research ethics (e.g., the EPFL Animal Research Ethics Committee and the EPFL Human Research Ethics Committee) are overseen by the VPA; the committee on risk management is overseen by the VPF; and the catering commission is overseen by the VPO.
 This list of commissions is not exhaustive.

-The CDS develops proposals for the improvement of teaching activities and submits them to EPFL’s management.
+The CDS develops proposals for the improvement of teaching activities and submits them to EPFL’s Direction.
 It states an opinion on teaching matters, EPFL strategies and consultation procedures, particularly those concerning study plans, knowledge assessment, teaching evaluations, internships and student exchange programs.
 It proposes any measures it considers useful to help coordinate sections’ educational initiatives.

-The EPFL Teachers’ Council (CCE) represents all EPFL teachers, in accordance with Article 17 of the ETH Board bylaws dated 13 November 2003.
-The CCE’s role is to advise EPFL Management on all teaching-related issues.
+The EPFL Teachers’ Council (CCE) represents all EPFL teachers, in accordance with Article 17 of the ETH Board bylaws.
+The CCE’s role is to advise EPFL’s Direction on all teaching-related issues.

 Under the ETH Act, all EPFL professors, teachers, students and employees should be involved in preliminary decision-making processes and provide their input on the School’s governance system.
 This process of collecting comments and suggestions is the main function of the EPFL Assembly.

-EPFL employees undergo annual performance reviews with their managers.
+Administrative employees undergo annual performance reviews with their managers.
 These assessments are carried out in a collaborative manner, and objectives are set jointly for the coming year.
 The goal is to discuss areas of improvement and identify training opportunities.

-In an effort to continually improve their classes and teaching methods, EPFL teachers and sections ask students for their feedback through a single question sent out the ninth week of the semester.
+In an effort to continually improve their classes and teaching methods, EPFL teachers and Sections ask students for their feedback through a single question sent out the ninth week of the semester.
 This provides a general idea of how classes are going.

-In 2019, the Doctoral School conducted an in-depth survey to assess the quality of its doctoral education and potential areas for improvement, asking PhD students about their expectations, experience and well-being.
+In 2019, the Doctoral school conducted an in-depth survey to assess the quality of its doctoral education and potential areas for improvement, asking PhD students about their expectations, experience and well-being.

 EPFL’s Career Center conducts a job placement survey of recent graduates through a questionnaire covering topics such as how long it took them to find a job, how many jobs they applied for and what their starting salaries were.
 The most recent survey was conducted in 2019; the report is available here (in French only).

 The Swiss Federal Statistical Office periodically carries out an online, quantitative survey of students at Swiss higher education institutions in order to obtain data on their living and study conditions.
 This survey, called the Survey of Social and Economic Conditions of Student Life (SSEE), is carried out through an online questionnaire.
-It will be conducted again in 2020.
+It will be conducted again in 2024.